AlexMNet/plateCalculator-React_Native/README.md

 This is a simple application made with React Native that calculates what plates you should place on the barbell given a certain weight in lbs.

+Live version which is still in early stages of development can be found here https://expo.dev/@alexmnet/platecalculator

 My first version of this app can be found here https://github.com/AlexMNet/weight-calculator and is a web app version only using JS and CSS

 Since I actually used the previous version for every workout, which is deployed with github-pages, I decided to make a mobile version since I use it on my phone.